 Richard has been working in veterinary medicine since 2001.
 Originally from Long Island, NY, Richard moved to Washington, DC in 1997 to attend American University.
 After graduation, Richard worked at Friendship Hospital for Animals from 2001-2005 in various positions including Front Desk and Inventory Manager.
 In 2005 he took a management position with the Boy Scouts of America, in their Bethesda office.
 Over the past 8 years he has managed and consulted with various veterinary hospitals in the DC area including Union and Dupont Veterinary Clinics.
 Richard lives with his wife Nicki, a veterinarian, daughter Alexis, son Russell and their 3 cats, BB, Toby, Hershey.

-Victoria came to be part of the Palisades family 2010.
-She’s been working in the veterinary field for over 15 years in many different areas.
-She’s had the pleasure of working with a few different species of exotics like spiders, fish, snakes, and birds.
-She has experience with nutrition, acupuncture, and holistic medicine.
-In her free time, she enjoys taking care of her family which includes two children and husband.
-She also enjoys watching sports, listening to music, and movies.
+Victoria came to be part of the Palisades family in 2010.
+She’s been working in the veterinary field for over 20 years in many different areas.
+She’s had the pleasure of working with exotics as well as dogs and cats throughout her career.
+In her free time, she enjoys taking care of her family, both two and four-legged, along with sports, music, and movies.

 Lauren began working with animals at age 17 in a pet store.
 She quickly transitioned into working in the Veterinary field and found her calling.
 After a break, she has been back in the field as a Veterinary receptionist since 2008.
 She has been part of the PVC team since October 2017.
 Growing up she had cats, gerbils, guinea pigs, fish and a chameleon.
 Currently she has a maltese bichon mix named Louie, a hedgehog named Rosie, and a guppy- named Guppy.